7 Responses to “No Veteran QB For the Packers?”

 The more difficult decision would be: what would Ted do if Rodgers goes down for the season in the second half of the Monday night game?
 At this point you would have no idea about the direction of the team, but Brohm likely wouldn’t be ready to play by then and neither would Flynn.
 Should he bring in Favre?
 Should he just start Brohm/Flynn?
 It would be a really tough call.

-Keith said in May 13th, 2008 at 4:38 pm
+May 13, 2008 at 05:53 pm

 And since Rodgers’ current consecutive quarters started streak is at two… ;)